ktbh4jc/esusu-domain-challenge/tickets.md

   - Vague at the moment because I need to get the NEEDS done before I get distracted into the WANTs
 - [ ] MAAS-301+: See if I can implement some of my 300 plan.
 - [ ] MAAS-500: Standardize and centralize my mocks so there is less copy/pasting
+- [ ] MAAS-501: Update user forms to accept partial user fields where it makes sense
+- [ ] MAAS-502: Add more unit tests to the user_service, specifically for UpdateUser and NewUser.
+As is, no real way to verify that they are calling my mocks without getting really under the hood.
+- [ ] MAAS-503: Add more tests to the user_db package.